mjordan/islandora_workbench_docs/docs/reducing_load.md

 * pausing between Workbench's requests to Drupal, and
 * caching Workbench's requests to Drupal.

 The first way to reduce stress on Drupal is by telling Workbench to pause between each request it makes.
-There are two types of pause, 1) basic pause and 2) adaptive pause.
-Both types of pausing will slow down Workbench's overall execution time since they reduce speed to improve stability and reliability.
+There are two types of pausing, 1) basic and 2) adaptive.
+Both types of pausing improve stability and reliability by slowing down Workbench's overall execution time.

 ### Pausing

 #### Basic pause

-The `pause` configuration setting tells Workbench to temporarily halt execution before every 'POST', 'PUT', 'PATCH', and 'DELETE' request, thereby spreading load caused by the requests over a longer period of time.
+The `pause` configuration setting tells Workbench to temporarily halt execution before every request, thereby spreading load caused by the requests over a longer period of time.
 To enable `pause`, include the setting in your configuration file, indicating the number of seconds to wait between requests:

 ```yaml
 pause: 2
 ```

 Using `pause` will help decrease load-induced errors, but it is inefficient because it causes Workbench to pause between *all* requests, even ones that are not putting stress on Drupal.
-A useful strategy for refining Workbench's load-reduction capabilities is to try `pause` first, and if it reduces errors, then disable `pause` and try `adaptive_pause` instead.
+A useful strategy for refining Workbench's load-reduction capabilities is to try `pause` first, and if it reduces errors, then disable `pause` and try `adaptive_pause` instead. `pause` will confirm that Workbench is adding load to Drupal, but `adaptive_pause` will tell Workbench to pause only when it detects its requests are putting load on Drupal.

 !!! note
     `pause` and `adaptive_pause` are mutually exclusive.
 If you include one in your configuration files, you should not include the other.